Bylaws and Code of Conduct

 (B) Liability of Members of the Council, etc.

-No member of the Council nor of any class in the Society shall have power, without the authorization of the Council, to enter into any contract, obligation, pledge or expense on behalf of the Society, and if he should do so, he shall be personally liable therefor.
+No member of the Council nor of any class in the Society shall have power, without the authorization of the Council, to enter into any contract, obligation, pledge or expense on behalf of the Society, and if they should do so, they shall be personally liable therefor.

-Each member of the Council, or of its Committees, or of a Branch Committee, and each member of a Committee appointed pursuant to the provision of Bylaw 14, and any officer of the Society, shall be indemnified out of the funds and the property of the Society to such extent as the Council shall approve from and against such costs, charges or damages as he may sustain by reason of his accepting office or acting in execution of the duties or power imposed upon him or given to him by these Bylaws.
+Each member of the Council, or of its Committees, or of a Branch Committee, and each member of a Committee appointed pursuant to the provision of Bylaw 14, and any officer of the Society, shall be indemnified out of the funds and the property of the Society to such extent as the Council shall approve from and against such costs, charges or damages as they may sustain by reason of their accepting office or acting in execution of the duties or power imposed upon them or given to them by these Bylaws.